infinitered/ignite/docs/Setting-up-monorepo.md

-# Setting up a yarn monorepo with Ignite framework (React Native)
+# Setting up a yarn monorepo with Ignite

-In this guide, we'll lead you through the process of setting up a yarn monorepo for your React Native projects using the Ignite framework.
-We'll start by setting up the monorepo structure, create a React Native app using Ignite, a second web app plain vainilla Javascript, add a shared form-validator utility, and finally integrate this utility into both apps.
+In this guide, we'll lead you through the process of setting up a yarn monorepo for your [React Native](https://reactnative.dev/) projects using the [Ignite](https://github.com/infinitered/ignite) framework.
+We'll start by setting up the monorepo structure, create a React Native app using Ignite, then a second web app with plain vainilla Javascript, add a shared form-validator utility, and finally integrate this utility into both apps.

 ## Prerequisites